 How does this affect tourists?

-Tourists are in no way liable or held accountable for booking un-licenced holiday rentals.
+Tourists are in no way liable or held accountable for booking un-licenced holiday rentals via Airbnb in Spain.
 But why take the risk of booking accommodation through a greedy or dodgy host/landlord.
 You risk either staying in a sub-standard apartment.
 Or facing a last-minute cancelation if your apartment gets fined and removed from the website.

 As a tourist using Airbnb (or a similar website) in Spain I would recommend that you follow these tips: